 “Active MSW Landfill” means a MSW landfill that is accepting solid waste for disposal.

+“CARB” means the California Air Resources Board.

 “Component Leak” means the concentration of methane measured one half of an inch or less from a component source that exceeds 500 parts per million by volume (ppmv), other than non-repeatable, momentary readings.
-Measurements from any vault must be taken within 3 inches above the surface of the vault exposed to the atmosphere.
+Measurements from any vault shall be taken within 3 inches above the surface of the vault exposed to the atmosphere.

 “Component” means any equipment that is part of the gas collection and control system and that contains landfill gas including, but not limited to, wells, pipes, flanges, fittings, valves, flame arrestors, knock-out drums, sampling ports, blowers, compressors, or connectors.

+“Construction Activities” means operations within the facility boundary involving the removal of cover material resulting in refuse exposure for the purpose of installing, expanding, replacing, or repairing components of the landfill gas, leachate, or gas condensate collection and removal system, or for law enforcement activities requiring excavation.

 “Construction and Demolition Wastes” means waste building materials, packaging and rubble resulting from construction, remodeling, repair and demolition operations on pavements, houses, commercial buildings and other structures.

 “Continuous Operation” means that the gas collection and control system is operated continuously, the existing gas collection wells are operating under vacuum while maintaining landfill gas flow, and the collected landfill gas is processed by a gas control system 24 hours per day.